zenfuse/zenfuse.js/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, please use the vyacheslav@izzqz.me email.
+To report a security vulnerability, please use the v@izzqz.me email.